chris-dworschak/acled.api/README.md

 `readRDS(file = "my_acled_data.rds")`, and ensures that the analysis
 sample stays constant over time.

-ACLED provides a time stamp for each individual observation, enabling researchers to do “micro versioning” of data points if necessary, and to verify congruence across samples.
-For this it is important that researchers do not drop the variable *timestamp* during the data management process.
-Starting version 1.0.9 the function `acled.api()` includes the *timestamp* variable in its default API call.
+ACLED provides a time stamp for each individual observation (column *timestamp*), enabling researchers to do “micro versioning” of data points if necessary, and to verify congruence across samples.
+Starting from version 1.0.9, the function `acled.api()` includes the *timestamp* variable in its default API call.